 Whether you’re selling your own information products or selling affiliate products, to succeed with monetization you need (1) a loyal audience who regard you as (2) an authority and you need (3) traffic because even with a good conversion rate, you’ll only be converting 5% or less of your visitors.

-How To Choose a Niche For Your Blog
+5 Tips For Choosing a Niche For Your Blog

 Choosing a blogging niche can become a real headache.
 And one of the reasons for that is that the possibilities seem endless.